Talk to someone or make an appointment.

 Implant-based reconstruction is a multistep process that can start at the time of breast cancer surgery, or months or years later.

-- A temporary implant called a tissue expander is placed behind the chest wall muscles.
+- A temporary implant called a tissue expander is often placed behind the chest wall muscles depending on the situation.

 - Over time, saline (salt water) is injected into the expander until it reaches the desired breast size and shape.

 - The tissue expander is then replaced with a permanent implant filled with either saline or silicone gel.

 - In some cases, a woman can have her final/permanent implant placed directly at the time of mastectomy.
 Our reconstructive surgeons guide if this is an appropriate option for a patient who might desire it.

 For patients who have had their nipple removed, the nipple areolar complex can be recreated in a separate procedure.

 Breast reconstruction with flap surgery involves using the patient's own tissue (skin, fat and/or muscle) to create a new breast mound.
 This tissue is referred to as a "flap."
 Flap surgery also may include a breast implant, depending on the needs of the patient.